Reaching the 15% with the Highest Needs

 For example, many of DCM’s clients need help from MSD to get income support, to get on the housing register and move into more stable accommodation.
 But doing this is very difficult.

-On the left hand side below, you can see a summary DCM sketched out to us of the challenges their clients face getting help through the mainstream system.
+Below you can see a summary DCM sketched out to us relating to the challenges their clients face in getting help via the mainstream system.

-On the right hand side, you can see how they’ve partnered with MSD to bring the services onsite at the community hub, delivered in a tailored way for their clients.
+Underneath you can see the tailored support offered by DCM alongside MSD to bring the services onsite at the community hub, delivered in a specialised way for their clients.

 Step one: get to the service